Mahakali Caves or Kondivita Caves

 Largest cave – chaitya – is Cave IX.
 Locals sometimes call it Anasicha Kamara – granary – due to semicircular shrine which resembles granary.
 Most likely it is the oldest of Mahakali Caves and certainly the most interesting one.
-Cave consists of partly ruined verandahwhich leads into 7.6 m long, 5.3 m wide and 2.74 m high hall.
-Right wall of hall is adorned with mutilated figures.
-Feft wall though contains remnants of later Buddhist sculptures, possibly from the 6th century AD, including seated Buddha teaching two attendants.
+The cave consists of the partly ruined verandah which leads into 7.6 m long, 5.3 m wide and 2.74 m high hall.
+Right wall of the hall is adorned with mutilated figures.
+Left wall though contains remnants of later Buddhist sculptures, possibly from the 6th century AD, including seated Buddha teaching two attendants.
 Above him is seen a row of six smaller Buddhas.
-Also these sculptures have been damaged.
+Also, these sculptures have been damaged.

-Rear wall has entrance in a semicircular shrine with hemispheric dome, divided by a cleft in the rock.
+Rear wall has an entrance in a semicircular shrine with a hemispheric dome, divided by a cleft in the rock.
 Dome rises up to 4.42 m in height.
-It resembles similar halfdomes of rock cut shrines in Barabar Caves.
+It resembles similar half-domes of rock-cut shrines in Barabar Caves.

-In the centre of the shrine stands relic – 2.34 m high dagoba with four holes on the top for umbrella.
+In the center of the shrine stands relic – 2.34 m high dagoba with four holes on the top for umbrella.

 Outside the shrine in earlier times there were two lines of Pali inscription – now it is barely visible.
-Letters of inscription are from the 3rd century AD.
+Letters of the inscription are from the 3rd century AD.

 Inscription reads: "Gift of a Vihar, with his brother, by Pittimba a Brahman of the Gotamas gotra, an inhabitant of Pachi Kama.".

 it contains mutilated sculptures – seven depictions of Buddha and other figures of Buddhist mythology.
 It contains a shrine with a stupa now erroneously considered to be a lingam.
-Shrine has hemispheric dome.
+Shrine has a hemispheric dome.
 Most likely Makahali Caves started with this structure.

 Cave X is dwelling for monks.

 Cave XI consists of a small, ruined verandah with two simple pillars and chambers – dwelling of monks and passage cut in the rock.

 Cave XII is in bad condition, nearly ruined.
-It consists of verandah and opening in the eastern part – earlier here were three cells and a chamber to the left.
-Cave is adorned with a belt of ornament.
+It consists of verandah and opening in the eastern part – earlier there were three cells and a chamber to the left.
+The cave is adorned with a belt of ornament.